About The District

 About The Community

-Perched on the shores of the Hudson River, the Catskill Central School District is located at the northern end of the Catskill Mountains in Greene County.
+Perched on the shores of the Hudson River, the Catskill Central School District is located at the northern end of the Catskill Mountains in Greene County, NY.
 Our school district proudly serves families from the towns of Catskill, Athens and Cairo.

 The scenery of Greene County has inspired many world-renowned writers and artists, from Washington Irving, author of Rip Van Winkle, to Thomas Cole, founder of the Hudson River School of American painting.